-Most people (even some lawyers) don’t expect the Evidence Code to apply in family law — in the same way that we see it used in Criminal or Civil Law.
-The fact is that it most often does.
-Even when we are in front of a judge who has a more informal approach (allows evidence to be considered without meeting all of the legal criteria), general knowledge of the rules of evidence can really help you to gain a legal advantage in your divorce or other family law action.
+Most people don’t expect the Evidence Code to apply in family law.
+The fact is, it often does.
+Even when standing before a judge who takes an informal approach (i.e., they allow evidence to be considered without meeting all legal criteria), general knowledge of the rules of evidence can provide a legal advantage in your divorce or other family law action.

 1. Social media

-If you would like to utilize a statement that was made via “instant chat” (such as yahoo messenger, email or FB messenger) make sure you save and print the entire relevant chat room thread.
-It may be potentially included as an exhibit to present to the court via a declaration or through your own testimony.
+If you want to use a statement made via “instant chat” (such as Yahoo messenger, Facebook messenger, or email), save and print the entire thread.
+It may potentially be used as an exhibit in court via a declaration or your own testimony.

 2. Illegal eavesdropping